Can a Faster Flow Nipple Cause Gas?

 Milk Leaking From Mouth

-Another sign the nipple may be too fast is milk leaking from your baby’s mouth during feeds.
+Another sign of a too-fast nipple is milk leaking from your baby’s mouth during feeds.

-When you’re feeding your baby, a milk leaking from mouth can mean the nipple flow is outpacing their ability to coordinate sucking and swallowing.
-That extra pace can make them take in more milk and air, which may add to gas.
+When milk leaks from the mouth, the nipple flow may outpace your baby’s ability to coordinate sucking and swallowing.
+That fast pace can make your baby take in more milk and air.

 Watch for:

-If you see this often, try a slower flow nipple.
-Matching the flow to your baby’s comfort helps them feed with more ease, less strain, and better freedom to eat on their own terms.
+If you see this often, try a slower-flow nipple.
+Matching the flow to your baby’s comfort helps them feed with less strain.

 Fussiness During Feeds

-You might also notice coughing, gulping, or brief choking, along with milk dribbling from the corners of the mouth.
-These signs often mean the flow rate is more than your baby can manage.
+You might notice coughing, gulping, or brief choking, along with milk dribbling from the corners of the mouth.
+These signs often mean the flow rate feels too fast.

 How to Choose the Right Nipple Flow

-Choosing the right nipple flow can make feedings smoother and help reduce gas, since a nipple that flows too fast may cause your baby to swallow extra air, while one that’s too slow can lead to frustration and longer feeds.
+Choosing the right nipple flow can make feedings smoother and help reduce gas.
+A nipple that flows too fast may cause extra air swallowing, while one that flows too slowly can cause frustration.

-Check nipple sizes and flow rate against your baby’s age and feeding cues, whether you offer breast milk or formula.
-Newborns usually do best with slow flow, while older infants may need a medium or faster option as their suck improves.
+Check nipple size and flow rate against your baby’s age, feeding cues, and comfort.
+Newborns usually do best with slow flow, while older babies may need a medium or faster option as their suck improves.

-If feeds drag on and your baby seems fussy, the flow may be too slow; if they gulp, cough, or choke, it may be too fast.
-Right sizing can lower infant gas and support calmer feeds.
+If feeds take a long time and your baby seems fussy, the flow may be too slow.
+If your baby gulps, coughs, or chokes, the flow may be too fast.

 - Tiny, steady sucks